 CASPA staff are provided with extensive training in Trauma and Attachment Theory, Therapeutic Crisis Intervention, Suicide/Self-harm Prevention and Intervention, Cultural Awareness and other childhood development training needed to provide quality care and support.

 We have a number of homes in our region that can be utilised for the purpose of emergency respite for young people.

 Emergency Respite Care

-Our programs and services for families
+Our programs and